yyspencer/LLM_Barter_Env/README.md

 Most users should use the **Conda** setup.

 ### Option 1: Conda (recommended)
-Create and activate the environment:
+Create and activate the environment
 ```bash
 conda env create -f environment.yml
 conda activate barter